 - Vincent Pohl: Labour and Health Economics

-We encourage all students to apply for Queen’s Graduate Awards, Queen’s Graduate Fellowships and other internal, as well as external awards including OGS and SSHRC scholarships.
-Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 top-up award by Queen’s.
+Student are invited to apply for internal (see below) and external awards for which they are eligible including Ontario Graduate Scholarship and SSHRC scholarships.
+Entering graduate students who win federal government tri-council awards are automatically provided a $5,000 top-up award by Queen’s..

 All applicants will be considered for the following internal awards: